-which proves the $H$-invariance of $\cc{j}_{Q^-} \circ \xi$. \\ The linearity is proved in the same way.
-This proves (ii).\\ (iii) is an immediate corollary of (ii).\\ (iv) Let $F$ be the support of $ \xi $ and let $v_1 \in V_1$ whose support, $F_1$, is contained in the complementary subset of $F$ in $G$.
-Choose a compact open subgroup, $J$, of $G$ which fixes $v_1$ and such that $FJ$ is disjoint from $F_1$, which might be achieved from the compacity of $P_Q \backslash G$. \\ Then the support of $e_J\xi $ is disjoint from the support of $v_1$.
+The linearity is proved in the same way.
+This proves (ii).\\ (iii) is an immediate corollary of (ii).\\ (iv) Let $F$ be the support of $ \xi $ and let $v_1 \in V_1$ whose support, $F_1$, is contained in the complement of $F$ in $G$.
+Let us choose a compact open subgroup $J$ of $G$ which fixes $v_1$ and such that $FJ$ is disjoint from $F_1$, which might be achieved from the compactness of $P_Q \backslash G$.

+Then the support of $e_J\xi $ is disjoint from the support of $v_1$.
 As the composition by $j_{Q^-}$ do not increase supports, one concludes, from the definition in (ii), that: